a review of Gears of War

 And now, when asked what kind of game he’s thinking about making in the future, Sakaguchi says “Something like Gears of War.”
 If we get ahead of ourselves, we might chuckle and say that a third-person shooter about humans and aliens made by the creator of Final Fantasy would probably be terrible.
 That’s missing the point, though.
 That’s misunderstanding the difference between a “format” and a “genre”.
 What Sakaguchi means is that he’s going to make something big, flowing, crunchy, smooth, seamless, gorgeous, simple, and deep.
 If only a whole lot of other developers started to think the same thing.
 We’d be in for an interesting next decade.

 EXTRA BONUS PARAGRAPH.
 Hello and welcome to an extra bonus paragraph, written in celebration of Gears of War‘s induction to the Action Button Dot Net Manifesto Hall of Fame.
-We would have just reprinted this review and walked off whistling with our hands in our pockets, hardly giving a fuck, though we have this tendency to always think of the Readers’ Enjoyment, so here goes.
+We would have just reprinted this review and walked off whistling with our hands in our pockets, hardly giving a heck, though we have this tendency to always think of the Readers’ Enjoyment, so here goes.
 Yep.
 Here goes.
-Gears of War.
-Fuck yeah.
+Gears of War. heck yeah.
 Hell of a game.
 It came out two years ago, and it’s still a hell of a game.
 There’s a sequel coming out in just two months (so so turgid right now), and it would take something of a sick miracle for Cliff “Dude Huge” Bleszinski to make it suck.
 They’re talking about a denser story, they’re talking about more drama.
 That’s good, yeah.
 They’re also talking about bigger and crazier action set-pieces, which is great.
 And they’re also also talking about never putting slow-walking radio-dialogue cut-scenes immediately after checkpoints.
 That’s even better!
 I bet you’re thinking, right now, “Sounds like a perfect game!”
 So are we!
 However, just when you thought it couldn’t get any better, the tooth fairy leaves a gold brick under your pillow: they’re making a five-player, co-operative endless survival mode.
 There’s absolutely no way in hell this will not be the most amazing thing ever.
 Gears‘ basic game mechanics are already razor-excellent.
 Each little skirmish in the original game is already a fascinating study of level design, where the game mechanics bang against each other vigorously; the rules are clear as a game of (American-style) football (and all that analogy entails): centering a mode around cooperatively holding one position for eternity is just too good of an idea.
 It’ll make Gears into Tetris, with that same vaguely depressing psychological rub: the only way the game ends is when you lose.
 It’d be something amazing for a talented game developer to base an entire first-person-shooter on the idea of a small group of men holed up in a bunker, waiting for death, with no reinforcements on the way.
 If done right, it could be amazing: you wouldn’t even need to tell a story to tell a “story”.
 We can’t be 100% (or even 10%) certain that Gears 2 is implementing this mode out of any “artistic” aspirations, though we hardly care.
 Cliff “Dude Huge” Bleszinski and his Wheaties-Eating Warriors at Epic deserve gigantic thanks for their generosity.
 Whether Gears of War is “original” or not is hardly the point: they have let level designers take center stage, and the game design evolved from there.
 We’ve heard that the original pitch for Gears was merely to make a big-budget sci-fi action shooting game set in a fantasy world, and the cover-based “stop-and-pop” mechanic was born from the simple concept of a stage where a player ascends a steep staircase, encountering enemy resistance all the while, and then must defend the top of the staircase from enemy reinforcements.
 The game design just kind of gushed forth from the question of how to make such a scenario as much fun as possible.
 Our forensic analysis leads us to believe that the first stage “completed” was the final, straightforward endurance dash from one end of a train to another: the cover is so carefully positioned that it feels like a proof of concept at times.
 An awesome proof of concept.
 An awesome proof of an awesome concept.
 Story, character, and ambiance were also carefully considered, of course.
 Whether you like your dudes beef-chested and oatmeal-skinned or not (we kind of don’t), you can’t say that Gears doesn’t at least take itself seriously.
-There’s no jutting jagged corners of bullshit; it stays nice and clean.
+There’s no jutting jagged corners of bullstuff; it stays nice and clean.
 Either way, we don’t care about the story so much as we like how the characters happen to both constantly be aware of grave danger while also possessing traits exclusive to realistic people.
 It’s nice.
 (If only all the characters had heads drawn by Tetsuya “Kingdom Hearts” Nomura, and they changed the name of the game to something connecting it to “Final Fantasy: The Spirits Within”, or if they just got any old anime artist to do the characters’ faces, this game would be both popular in Japan and number one on our list (that’s a joke (kind of)).)

 Back to the game-design thing, though.
 We are putting Gears on this list here because it manages to marry the Absolute Fun of Classic Arcade Games with the Technicality FPS Fans Crave and Hollywood Production Values.
 This is a polygamous marriage, illegal in 49 US States; somehow, Epic make it work, and even the US Supreme Court is capable of acknowledging that hey, everyone is actually getting along.
 Most game developers will immediately fold their hands over their chests and say no when someone says they want to develop a game starting with the level design, or with the game design, and maybe there’s a good reason for this (if everyone on staff is doing only level design, you’re going to end up with some unmarketable technical masterpiece a la Treasure).
 CB and the boys, with their world-class developer status, managed to appeal to marketing (and Microsoft) by promising a big-budget gritty sci-fi fantasy-ish shooter with a story and Great Online Modes; then they encouraged their level design team to think inside and outside the box when it came to developing “something new” for the way the game plays.
 They hit on something so brilliant that it’s not a bad thing that they’re using it again.
 It is not a miracle that Gears plays as well as it looks and feels: the package is blessed with actual artistic conscience.